 liquidity premium (LP) A liquidity premium is added to the real risk-free rate of interest, in addition to other premiums, if a security is not liquid.

-liquidity ratio A ratio that shows the relationship of a firm's cash and other current assets to its current liabilities long hedges Occur when futures contracts are bought in anticipation of (or to guard against) price increases.
+liquidity ratio A ratio that shows the relationship of a firm's cash and other current assets to its current liabilities.